UplandsDynamic/simple-stock-management-frontend/README.md

 ### Update Instructions

-- *Important* To ensure you retain your changes to your environment configuration, make a copy of your `.env.production` file *outside* of your cloned directory.
-Also, ensure that your changes are committed to the git tree, e.g.: `git commit -am "Edit env config"`.
+- Ensure you backup a copy of changes to your environment configuration - make a copy of your `.env.production` file *outside* of your cloned directory.
-- From the build directory, run `git pull`.
+- From the build directory, run `git fetch`.
-- Replace the `.env.production` file with the copy you previously saved outside of the cloned directory, then re-commit the changes, e.g.: `git commit -am "Edit env config".
+- Deal with anything that requires a manual resolution (i.e., where files have been modified locally).
+- Run `git merge` to merge the changes.
 - Run the commands `npm install;` and `npm run build:docker`.
 - Once the app has been built, copy to the web directory: `cp -a build/. /var/www/html/ssm-frontend/;` `cp -a /var/www/html/ssm-frontend/static. /var/www/html/ssm-frontend/;`
 - Recursively change ownership of the `ssm-frontend` directory to your web server user.